Warning in rgl.init(initValue, onlyNULL): RGL: unable to open X11 display

 For installation instructions, see the README

-file in the top level directory of the source tarball rgl_1.3.10.tar.gz (or a later version).
+the top level directory of the source tarball rgl_1.3.15.tar.gz (or a

 This document was written in R Markdown, using the knitr